 Even more surprising, pets are welcome to join you in visiting the stupa, both outside and even inside.
 (This will potentially change once the interior of the stupa is complete.)

-Open daily and with entry by donation, allow about 1 1/2 hours to follow the walking trail through the gardens and visit the stupa.
+Open daily and with entry by donation (the recommended amount for adults is $10), allow about 1 1/2 hours to follow the walking trail through the gardens and visit the stupa.
 There is also a cafe onsite, with plenty of outdoor dog-friendly tables.

 Dog-Friendly Parks in Bendigo

 We visited Harcourt Dog Park, located alongside Crook Street in Strathdale, on the eastern side of Bendigo.
 This huge expanse of grass has plenty of room for dogs to run and play, with a paved footpath running through it and plenty of shady mature trees.
-It even has its own toy box, although we didn’t discover the separate section for small dogs (the “Small Dog Retreat”), as mentioned on the council website.
+It even had its own toy box when we visited.

 The other fenced off-leash dog parks in Bendigo are Allingham Reserve Dog Park on Allingham Street in Kangaroo Flat and Truscott Reserve Dog Park on Turner Street in California Gully.
 There’s also the Heathcote Dog Park on Herriot Street in the nearby town of Heathcote.

-For a full listing of off-leash dog parks in Bendigo and maps, see the council website
+For a full listing of off-leash dog parks in Bendigo and maps, see the council website.
+Note that some of the parks only allowed off-leash dogs when they are not being used for sport or other organised events.

 Dog-Friendly Cafes in Bendigo